The Complete Guide to Business Liquidation

 In comparison, involuntary liquidation occurs following a court decision.
 A court-ordered liquidation occurs when a liquidator is appointed by the court to wind up a company.
 This generally happens following an application to the court, usually by a creditor, but a director or majority of shareholders can also make an application.

 Once a company goes into liquidation, its unsecured creditors (those without a claim to the company’s assets) cannot instigate or continue legal action against the company unless permitted to do so by the court.
+Nevertheless, creditors have a range of entitlements in their pursuit to recover as much of their debt as possible.

 What does it mean when a company goes into liquidation?

-While the company structure survives during the liquidation process, once the process is finalised the company is dissolved.
+While the company structure survives during the liquidation process, once the process is finalised, the company is dissolved.
 During the process, all control of assets, the conduct of business, and any other financial affairs are transferred to the liquidator.

 Importantly, the liquidator is obliged to wind up the affairs and cease trading as quickly and as cost-effectively as possible.
+This will help keep the cost of liquidation to a minimum.

 What is the difference between business liquidation and voluntary administration?